-Taking a screenshot on MAC is as easy as any other smartphone or PC.
+Wondering how to take a screenshot on your MAC Pc?
+This post will help you - Taking a screenshot on MAC is as easy as any other smartphone or PC.
 Printscreen followed by screen-capture, and save.
-But, as there is no button for ‘Print Screen’ on the MAC keyboard, it is often tricky to take a screenshot.
-There are a few keyboard combinations and shortcuts to capture screenshot on MAC.
-You can also find plenty of options using MacOS Sierra, which includes features to capture a particular window to produce images to flaunt and edit.
+But, as there is no button for ‘Print Screen’ on the MAC keyboard, it is often tricky to take a screenshot, and you are confused and came here for the solution.
+There are a few keyboard combinations and shortcuts to capture a screenshot on MAC.
+You can also find plenty of options using MacOS Catalina and other previous versions, with these features you can not only take a fullscreen capture but also to capture a particular window to produce images to flaunt and edit.
+Also in our previous post 3 Ways to Record Your MAC Screen with Audio you'll find ways to screen record your MAC Screen.

-Taking Screenshot on MAC of the Entire Screen
+1. Taking Screenshot of the Entire Screen on Previous Mac versions

-- Make sure the screen displays what you exactly want to capture as screenshot image.
-Check all the relevant windows for visibility.
+- Make sure the screen displays what you exactly want to capture as a screenshot image.

 - Press Command button + Shift + 3.

 - Find the screenshot image on the desktop.
-It is saved as “screenshot” with date and time.
-Previous versions of OS X saved screenshot images as “Picture #” where # represents a number.
+It is saved as a “screenshot” with date and time or as “Picture #” where # represents a number.
+You can change the image name with whatever you want.

-Taking a Screenshot on MAC of a Part of the Screen
+2. Taking a Screenshot on Part of the Screen

-- Press buttons Command + Shift + 4.
-Notice that the cursor turns into a cross-hair reticle.
+- Press Command + Shift + 4.
+Notice that the cursor turns into a cross-hair.

 - You can find the screenshot on the desktop, saved as “screenshot” in .png format labeled with date and time.